SECRYPT 2010 Abstracts

 Authors:

-Veena Bhat, Krishna S, P. D. Shenoy, Venugopal K. R., Venugopal K. R. and L. M. Patnaik
+Veena Bhat, Krishna S, P. Deepa Shenoy, Venugopal K. R., Venugopal K. R. and L. M. Patnaik

 Abstract: Blind Steganalysis attempts to detect steganographic data without prior knowledge of either the embedding algorithm or the ‘cover’ image.
 This paper proposes new features for JPEG blind steganalysis using a combination of Huffman Bit Code Length (HBCL) Statistics and File size to Resolution ratio (FR Index); the Huffman Bit - File Index Resolution (HUBFIRE) algorithm proposed here, uses these functionals to build the classifier using a multi-class Support Vector Machine (SVM).
 JPEG images spanning a wide range of resolutions are used to create a ‘stego-image’ database employing three embedding schemes – the advanced Least Significant Bit encoding technique, that embeds in the spatial domain, a transform-domain embedding scheme: JPEG Hide-and-Seek and Model Based Steganography which employs an adaptive embedding technique.
 This work employs a multi-class SVM over the proposed ‘HUBFIRE’ algorithm for statistical steganalysis, which is not yet explored by steganalysts.
 Experiments conducted prove the model’s accuracy over a wide range of payloads and embedding schemes.